Achiraya Nitibhon: Early life and education

 Born in Bangkok in 2004, her father is the musician Amarin Nitibhon and her mother is Thai-American Joy Achariya Angkasuwansir.
 Her aunt is model and actress Apasiri Nitibhon.
-She attended the International Community School (Thailand) in Bangkok for her high school education.
+She attended the International Community School in Bangkok for her high school education.
 In 2021, she was accepted to study online classes at the Berklee College of Music.

 Career

 Music

 Signed with the Thai company 411 Entertainment, she released her first music single in 2020, "How To Love," featuring Korean rapper Gray.
 The song peaked at number one on the Top 100: Thailand.

 In 2021, she won in the Best Female Performer category at the Kazz Awards.
 That year, she performed at the Phaya Thai Palace as part of the Disney+ Hotstar launch in Thailand.
 She also collaborated with stablemates AR3NA on the song Ride On.

 In 2023, she released Passcode (Only One Person Knows) and worked with music producer The Toys on ZiGZaG.